pingel-org/axle/axle-docs/src/main/tut/RoadMap.md

 * Implementation of Monty Hall using axle.game typeclasses
 * Implementaiton of Prisoner's Dilemma using axle.game typeclasses
 * Minor Poker fixes

+## 0.2.7 (January 2016)
+* Use cats-kernel's Eq and Order in favor of Spire's (with Shims to continue to work with Spire)
+# Convert tests to use scalatest (to match Cats and Spire)